Skip to main content

 The code related to reading and processing topology files can be found here

-The schema for the topology file is provided in schema.
-In the following section, we describe the different components of the schema.
+In the following section, we describe the different components of a topology file.

 Cluster